AvolitesLtd/TitanManual/prismdocs/shared/settings/settings-synergy.md

 **{{PRISM-APP}}** includes **Synergy** compatibility with **Avolites Titan**, providing easier setup as well as advanced features such as previewing of **{{PRISM-APP}}** within **Titan**, using the output from **{{PRISM-APP}}** within **Titan's Pixelmapper** and allowing media transfer directly from the console to **{{PRISM-APP}}**.

-*Note: To control Prism 2.1 using Synergy from a Titan console the console must have its personality library updated.
-Please download the correct installer for your Titan software version from [personalities.avolites.com](https://personalities.avolites.com/).*
+*Note: To control Prism 2.2 using Synergy from a Titan console the console must have its personality library updated.
+Please download the correct installer for your Titan software version from [personalities.avolites.com](https://personalities.avolites.com/).
+The updated Prism personality includes **Sync to DMX** and **Reset to Default**.*

 More information on how to setup a **Synergy** connection can be found on this [guide](/docs/synergy).